3-Day Summer Itinerary

 Use your first day to take a drive on the Colorado Headwaters Scenic and Historic Byway.
 Begin on U.S. Highway 34 in Grand Lake.
 Follow the Colorado River south for 80 miles, through the towns of Granby, Hot Sulphur Springs, Parshall and Kremmling.

-After your day of exploration, use the evening to relax at Hot Sulphur Springs Resort.
+After your day of exploration, visit the Pioneer Village Museum in Hot Sulphur Springs – See the town's original courthouse, a blacksmith shop, a 150-year-old ranch house, and several antique rail cars.
+Other local historical sites and museums are open for visitors in Fraser, Grand Lake, and Kremmling.
+Use the evening to relax at Hot Sulphur Springs Resort.
 Kick back with a soak in the ancient area hot springs, and enjoy your beautiful surroundings.

 First settled in the 1880s as a ranching, farming and lumber center, Grand County has maintained many of its original buildings and sites as museums.
 Use the day to get the full western experience!